 Jonah M. Knobler practices in the Firm’s Litigation department.
-His practice centers on class action defense, false advertising litigation, and food-and-drug law.
-He also handles copyright and trademark litigation and key appeals.
+His practice centers on class action defense, false advertising litigation, copyright/trademark litigation, and food-and-drug litigation.
+He also handles appeals in numerous subject areas.

-Mr. Knobler has over a decade of experience representing global and national pharmaceutical, food, beverage, cosmetic, and dietary supplement manufacturers in high-stakes false advertising, consumer protection, civil RICO, and product liability suits.
-His practice has given him a keen understanding of FDA-regulated industries and the surrounding regulatory landscape.
+Mr. Knobler has well over a decade of experience representing manufacturers from a wide range of industries in high-stakes false advertising, consumer protection, civil RICO, and product liability suits.
+In particular, his practice has given him a keen understanding of FDA-regulated products and the surrounding regulatory landscape.
 He frequently litigates and publishes on cutting-edge legal topics of interest to these industries, such as standing, preemption, class certification, damages models, innovator liability, and commercial free speech.
 He also founded and co-edits the Firm’s false advertising blog, Misbranded.